Raymond Benson

-Raymond Benson (born September 6, 1955) is an American author best known for being the author of the James Bond novels from 1997 to 2003.
+Raymond Benson (born 1955) is an American writer known for his James Bond novels published between 1997 and 2003.

+Early life and education

 Benson was born in Midland, Texas and graduated from Permian High School in Odessa in 1973.
 In primary school Benson took an interest in the piano which would later in his life develop into an interest in composing music, mostly for theatrical productions.
 Benson also took part in drama at school and became the vice president of his high school's drama department, an interest that he would later pursue by directing stage productions in New York City after attending and receiving a degree in Drama Production—Directing from the University of Texas at Austin.
-Other hobbies include film history and criticism, writing, and designing computer games.

 James Bond works

 In 1984, Benson wrote The James Bond Bedside Companion, a book dedicated to Ian Fleming, the official novels, and the films.
 The book was updated in 1988 and has since been re-released digitally without further updating.
 It was nominated for an Edgar Award by Mystery Writers of America in the Best Biographical/Critical Work category.

 In 1985, he worked as a designer and writer on the computer game James Bond 007: A View to a Kill.
 He followed this in 1986 with work on a computer game version of Goldfinger and co-authoring the You Only Live Twice II module of the popular role-playing game James Bond 007.

 In 1996, John Gardner resigned from writing Bond books.
 Glidrose Publications promptly chose Benson to replace him.
 As a James Bond novelist, Raymond Benson was initially controversial for being American, and for ignoring much of the continuity established by Gardner.
 The author did much to placate these concerns, however, and promptly embarked on regular tours to promote his novels in the UK, as well as occasional trips to mainland Europe.
 Several signing sessions were held at the offices of his UK publisher Hodder & Stoughton, and at London booksellers Murder One and James Bond specialists Adrian Harrington Ltd. In total, Benson wrote six James Bond novels, three novelizations, and three short stories.
 He was the first Bond author since Ian Fleming to write short stories (published in Playboy and TV Guide magazines and collected in anthologies published in 2008 and 2010).

 Glidrose changed its name to Ian Fleming Publications commencing with Benson's novel, High Time to Kill.
 Benson resigned from writing Bond books in 2003.